ADGEfficiency/energy-py/readme.md

 ## Basic usage

-energy_py provides a simple and familiar low-level API for agent and environment initialization and interactions.
+energy_py provides a simple and familiar low-level API for agent and environment initialization and interactions

 ```python
 import energy_py